News

 How One Texas A&M Student Is Working to Bring Missing in Action Soldiers Home

-Tristan Krause’s favorite subject has always been history.
+As far back as Tristan Krause can remember, his favorite subject has been history.
 He attributes that to his father’s influence.
 “When I was a kid,” Krause recalled, “my dad and I would hang out on the couch and watch these Walter Kronkite-narrated war documentaries.
-And I have this one really vivid memory of us watching Pearl Harbor on Christmas day when I was about five or six years old and my mom just being aghast.”
+I have this one really vivid memory of us watching Pearl Harbor on Christmas day when I was about five or six years old and my mom just being aghast.”

-That childhood love of history has stuck with Krause over the years, withstanding the warnings of some who cautioned him against pursuing a humanities subject for a college major and career path – “Even my high school history teacher,” Krause said, “told me a career as a historian wouldn’t pay.”
+That childhood love of history has stuck with Krause over the years, withstanding the warning of some naysayers who cautioned him against pursuing a humanities subject for a college major and career path.
+“Even my high school history teacher,” Krause said, “told me a career as a historian wouldn’t pay.”

-Yet, even as a graduate student at Texas A&M, Krause is seeing a payoff – if not in the sense his high school history teacher meant.
+Yet, even as a graduate student at Texas A&M, Krause is seeing a payoff – if not in the sense intended by his high school history teacher.
 Working as the historian on teams commissioned by the U.S. military’s Defense POW/MIA Accounting Agency (DPAA), Krause is putting the skills and knowledge he’s acquiring in his academic training to work to help locate and bring home the remains of missing American soldiers lost in conflict.

 Leaving No Soldiers Behind